+Service Bulletin

+INFORMATION

-Service Bulletin File in Section: 06 - Engine Bulletin No.: 04-06-01-029G Date: October, 2012 INFORMATION Subject: Unscheduled Supplemental Services (Including Flushing Services and Additives) and Proper use of GM Simplified Maintenance Schedules (U.S. Only) Models: 2013 and Prior GM Passenger Cars and Trucks Attention: This bulletin is applicable to U.S. dealers only.
+Subject: Unscheduled Supplemental Services (Including Flushing Services and Additives) and Proper use of GM Simplified Maintenance Schedules (U.S. Only)

+- Models: 2016 and Prior GM Passenger Cars and Trucks - Attention: This bulletin is applicable to U.S. dealers only.
 Dealers in Canada refer to the latest version of Corporate Bulletin Number 12-06-01-008.